european-public-network/european-public-network.github.io/docs/1000_whats_epn/1600_own_fork.md

 When using wallets, usually transactions are delegated through wallets.
 Therefore instead of calling a contract directly, a transaction is made against the wallet and the wallet then calls the other contract.
 Smart contracts which have technically one owner, can be controlled by multiple owners, when ownership is assigned to a wallet and the wallet is controlled by multiple parties.
 Depending on the setup of the wallet, transaction can be made by any party or an agreement of multiple or all wallet owners may be required before such a transaction can be made.

-This allows to build important scenarios on evan.network like multi-party ownership of central contracts like the transaction permission contract.
+This allows to build important scenarios on European Public Network like multi-party ownership of central contracts like the transaction permission contract.
 A good example is the usage of the `TransactionPermission` contract.
 This contract is owned by such a wallet and all wallet owners are able to grant or revoke transaction permissions if required.

-The implementation for the MultiSig wallet used on evan.network can be found [here](https://github.com/evannetwork/smart-contracts-core/blob/eff445aec0c76f810f9ebb7bab2513c652d4795f/contracts/MultiSigWallet.sol).
+The implementation for the MultiSig wallet used on European Public Network can be found [here](https://github.com/evannetwork/smart-contracts-core/blob/eff445aec0c76f810f9ebb7bab2513c652d4795f/contracts/MultiSigWallet.sol).

-### Types of MultiSig Wallets on evan.network
+### Types of MultiSig Wallets on European Public Network

 - [`MultiSigWalletSG`](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/MultiSigWalletSG.sol) - a self governed (hence the "SG") wallet where all owners of the wallet can execute transaction with the wallet and configure it
 - [`MultiSigWallet`](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/MultiSigWallet.sol) - a wallet that has a single "admin" like owner that can configure the wallet and all owners can make transactions with it
-- [`VerificationHolder`](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/verifications/VerificationHolder.sol) and its inherited wallet logic implementation from [KeyHolder](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/verifications/KeyHolder.sol) - used as primary identities on evan.network
+- [`VerificationHolder`](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/verifications/VerificationHolder.sol) and its inherited wallet logic implementation from [KeyHolder](https://github.com/evannetwork/smart-contracts-core/blob/79b923d87400f10c65848fc055a7044d1ff70178/contracts/verifications/KeyHolder.sol) - used as primary identities on European Public Network

 ### Using the Wallets